 Figure 8-575ad—PMKID lList element format

-Editor: rename the “Sequence of PMKIDs field” in Figure 8-575ad to “PMKID List”.
+Editor: rename the “Sequence of PMKIDs” field in Figure 8-575ad to “PMKID List”.

 The Element ID, Element ID Extension, and Length fields are defined in 8.4.2.1 (General).

-The PMKID List field contains zero [one?] or more PMKIDs.
+The PMKID List field contains one or more PMKIDs.
 The PMKID Count field indicates the number of PMKIDs in the Sequence of PMKIDs PMKID List field.

 The Sequence of PMKIDs is one or more PMKIDs (as defined in 11.11.2.3 (Key establishment with FILS public key authentication) [this should have been 11.11.2.2 FILS shared key per 123.30, right?]) concatenated together.